Functional Claiming for Software Patents: Leveraging Recent Court Treatment

 Surviving 112(f) and Disclosing Functional Basis for Software to Meet Heightened Standard of Review

-This CLE webinar will provide guidance to IP counsel on functional claiming in software patents and in USPTO prosecution.
-The panel will examine recent court treatment and how to navigate the issue of functionality given the uncertainties in the prosecution and litigation contexts.
+This CLE course will guide IP counsel on functional claiming in software patents and USPTO prosecution.
+The panel will examine recent court treatment and explain how to navigate the issue of functionality given the uncertainties in the prosecution and litigation contexts.

 - Functional claiming in software patents